julianchurchill/text-adventure/README.md

 - [BUG] User still has map after giving it to the shopkeeper!
 - [BUG] Entire inventory is not visible if everything is picked up in the game.
 - [BUG] Double blank line after item actions - clarify need for '\n\n' in Presenter.enact()
+- [BUG] From email from Alex Bailey "The text is sometime displayed in the wrong order.
+I can't remember which object, but the scene description told me there was an object present before it was mentioned how it got there.
+I can send a screenshot for this if I'm not being clear."
+  * See email as he also included a screen shot.
 - [FEATURE] Exits should have consistent colours for direction hints - e.g. all North should be green
 - [FEATURE] Tell the user when they get a ruby - make it much more obvious.
 Atm just mentioned in text and counter in corner goes up.
   * Make counter and ruby graphic larger